learn about our history

 We foresee an informed collaborative community where we meet the temporary needs of families throughout Fort Bend County experiencing housing insecurity by equipping them with sustainable living options.

-All homeless families in Fort Bend County that meet program criteria have access to the services of Fort Bend Family Promise.
+All housing families with Housing Insecurities in Fort Bend County that meet program criteria have access to the services of Fort Bend Family Promise.

-All clients have immediate needs met upon entering the program.
+All Family Guests have immediate needs met upon entering the program.

 The public of Fort Bend County effectively refers families in crisis to Fort Bend Family Promise and supports the program.

-All clients are effectively evaluated and presented an individualized program that helps prepare them for self-sufficiency.
+All Family Guests are effectively evaluated and presented with an individualized program that helps prepare them for self-sufficiency.

-All clients effectively apply the skills and/or knowledge from the program to be successfully self-sufficient upon completion.
+All Family Guests effectively apply the skills and/or knowledge from the program to be successfully self-sufficient upon completion.

 Ongoing relationships with organizations (public & private, profit & non-profit) in Fort Bend County allow Fort Bend Family Promise to achieve its mission in a cost effective manner.

-The public in Fort Bend County is well-informed about the facts and realities of homelessness in our service area.
+The public in Fort Bend County is well-informed about the facts and realities of Housing Insecurities in our service area.

 Outcome Statements